Increasing your EQ and AQ may help prevent and reduce Occupational Overload

 - Increased likelihood of mental health conditions such as depression, anxiety and substance abuse (Ahola, 2007)

-- Increased likelihood of range of physical health conditions including type 2 diabetes, coronary heart disease, musculoskeletal pain, changes in pain experiences, prolonged fatigue, headaches, gastrointestinal issues, and respiratory problems (Salvagioni et al., 2017)
+- Increased likelihood of a range of physical health conditions, including type 2 diabetes, coronary heart disease, musculoskeletal pain, changes in pain experiences, prolonged fatigue, headaches, gastrointestinal issues, and respiratory problems (Salvagioni et al., 2017)

-So how does all this fit together with EQ and AQ?
+So how does all this fit together with working on your EQ and AQ?

 - Heightens your ability to recognise your own emotional needs, such as when you are starting to feel the effects of stress at work (self-awareness);